ggljzr/ArduinoTempPanel/README.md

 File is accessed with jQuery/AJAX, plotting is done with Google charts library.

 TODO: display current humidity on tft display.
 It would also probably be better to make panel more server side, maybe with flask or node.js.
+Also access to openweathermap api now requires api key, so that needs to be worked in.